UBC-Thunderbots/Software/src/software/jetson_nano/ansible/README.md

 ### Remote Flashing

 After Ansible is setup, remote flashing, done through Systemd, can be setup by running the `setup_systemd.yml` playbook.
+Ex:
+``bazel run :run_ansible --cpu=jetson_nano -- -pb setup_systemd.yml -ho [list of ip addrs] -pwd {ssh_pass}``

-Running the `setup_systemd.yml` playbook will copy all relevant thunderbots binaries into the Jetson Nano and reboot the nano.
+Running the `setup_systemd.yml` playbook will copy all relevant thunderbots binaries into the Jetson Nanos and reboot the nanos.
 After rebooting, the binaries will automatically be run.
-Upon new binaries being pasted into the Nano (in the right directory), the Nano will restart the intended process.

-The `sync_binaries.yml` playbook can be used to push new binaries to hosts, while the "--tags" argument can be used to specify which binaries to push.
-See `sync_binaries.yml` for tag names.
+The `remote_flash.yml` playbook pushes new binaries to hosts and restarts services.
+The "--tags" argument can be used to specify which binaries to push.
+If no tags are specified, all binaries will be pushed.
+Possible tags are: thunderloop, announcement, display, redis.
+For example, to remote flash thunderloop and redis, run the command:
+ ``bazel run :run_ansible --cpu=jetson_nano -- -pb remote_flash.yml -ho [list of ip addrs] -pwd {ssh_pass} -t thunderloop redis``

+### Miscellaneous Tasks
+Individual miscellaneous tasks (ex reboot, rtt test) can be run through the `misc.yml` playbook by specifiying the corresponding tag.